Acting Career Help

 What You Need To Know About Getting into Acting In Italy

-I’ve received some requests from my visitors about what it would take to be able to get into acting in Italy.
+Ive received some requests from my visitors about what it would take to be able to get into acting in Italy.
 I thought I would ask someone to provide the answer who gets this question regularly.
-Here is an ActingCareerStartUp.com exclusive interview with Heidi Jarratt, director of the Rome-based talent agency Actors International.
+Here is an ActingCareerStartUp.com exclusive interview with Heidi Jarratt, who used to be director of the Rome-based talent agency Actors International. (which has closed since this interview due to personal reasons )

 Heidi what would you tell a non-native Italian person who wants to come to Italy to work as an actor?